 The Authority fully appreciates the importance of monitoring the activity and resultant performance of its appointed external fund manager.
 In order to aid this assessment, the Authority is provided with a suite of regular reporting from its manager.

 5 APPENDICES

-- 1. Prudential and treasury indicators

-- 2. Interest rate forecasts

-- 3. Economic background
+- 1. Economic background

-- 4. Treasury management practice

-- 5. Approved countries for investments
+- 2. Approved countries for investments

-- 6. Treasury management scheme of delegation
+- 3. Treasury management scheme of delegation

-- 7. The treasury management role of the section 151 officer
+- 4. The treasury management role of the section 151 officer

+- 5. Key Considerations